 What is the Local News Data Hub?

-The Local News Data Hub is committed to i) shoring up local journalism across Canada by supplying newsrooms with data-based stories ii) training student data journalists and iii) providing support to individual journalists and news organizations that require assistance with data analysis for their reporting projects.
+The Local News Data Hub’s goals are to i) shore up local journalism across Canada by supplying newsrooms with data-informed stories ii) train student data journalists and iii) collaborate with individual journalists and news outlets on local data journalism stories and projects.

-The Data Hub’s reporting team, consisting of student data journalists and student data analysts supervised by faculty at X (also known as Ryerson) University, identifies government and other data with the potential to generate local stories.
-Once a dataset is identified and the basic reporting is done, the Data Hub team writes a story template and the code necessary to populate the template with data for specific communities.
-The local stories produced using this application of automated journalism are then posted on the LNDH website and also shared with the Canadian Press wire service for distribution to CP clients across the country.
+The Data Hub’s reporting team, consisting of student data journalists and student data analysts supervised by faculty at Toronto Metropolitan University, identifies government and other data with the potential to generate local stories.
+Once a dataset is identified and the basic reporting is completed, the Data Hub team writes a story template that is then customized with data and content for specific communities.
+The local stories are posted on the LNDH website and also shared with the Canadian Press wire service for distribution to CP clients across the country.
 Find out more about the Local News Data Hub here.

 Introduction and background

 Our goal with this project was to produce national and local stories examining income inequality and its consequences in different communities across Canada using the 2020 after-tax Gini coefficient as calculated by Statistics Canada.
 The Gini coefficient is an internationally recognized measure of how income is spread across a society.
 It is calculated based on Statistics Canada’s after-tax income data, which includes employment earnings, investment earnings such as dividends and interest, and government transfers including social assistance and pensions.
 It does not include inherited or saved wealth, one-time winnings (e.g. lottery), capital gains or non-financial assets such as real estate.

 We looked at inequality data for the country overall, for census metropolitan areas (CMAs), and for census subdivisions (CSDs), which is Statistics Canada’s term for towns, cities and rural municipalities.